 What We Do

-This non-invasive oriental system uses no aromatic fragrances, no herbal remedies, no needles or moxibustion therapy, just the application of touch over clothing.
+This non-invasive oriental system uses no aromatic fragrances, no herbal remedies, no needles or moxibustion therapy; it is just the application of touch.
 It employs 52 areas located on the animal’s body to facilitate movement of the energetic pathways.
-Our seventeen years of experience makes Key Elements for Health the most knowledgeable Jin Shin Jyutsu office in the community.
+Our seventeen years of experience make Key Elements for Health the most knowledgeable Jin Shin Jyutsu office in the community.
 We impact the community by volunteering at local human and rescue organizations.
-Quality of life improves by managing arthritic conditions, post-traumatic stress, reducing stress and improvement of back and leg injuries.
-Performance animal’s longevity has been enhanced and extended through the use of Jin Shin Jyutsu sessions.
+Quality of life improves by managing arthritic conditions, post-traumatic stress, reduction of stress, and improvement of back and leg injuries.
+The performance animal’s longevity has been enhanced and extended through the use of Jin Shin Jyutsu sessions.

 How we impact the lives of Military animals:

 Mounted and canine patrol animals’ quality of life is improved, thus providing assistance to dogs and their handlers.
 Jin Shin Jyutsu helps do the following:

 - Increase muscle strength, flexibility, and range of motion